 Skookumchuck hot springs

-The Shookumchuck hot springs are located near the First Nations community of Skookumchuck, now known as Skatin, in the Lillooet River valley, south of Lillooet Lake.
+The Shookumchuck hot springs are located near the Indigenous community of Skookumchuck, now known as Skatin, in the Lillooet River valley, south of Lillooet Lake.
 Members of the Skatin community manage the hot springs and camping is available for a fee.

 Sloquet Creek hot springs

 Located outside Pemberton, the Sloquet Creek hot springs and adjoining campsite attract a wide variety of visitors.
-The hot springs range in temperature, from comfortable to unbearable, and have a slight sulphur smell.
+The hot springs range in temperature, from comfortable to unbearable, and have a slight sulfur smell.

 Stikine hot springs

 Choquette Hot Springs Provincial Park is situated near the Stikine River and protects several hot springs that flow from the granite rocks.
 The park is located about 120 kilometres southwest of the town of Telegraph Creek and can only be accessed by boat or helicopter.

 The Tallheo hot springs are situated on the western shore of South Bentinck Arm, an inlet on the central coast, southwest of Bella Coola.

 These hot springs are located within Toad River Hot Springs Provincial Park, about 160 kilometres west of Fort Nelson, and situated on the bank of the Toad River.
 Access is only by boat or on horseback.

 Want to experience the world without leaving home?